Tanzanite-MLOps/functions-deploy-pytorch-onnx/start/segment_image/readMe.md

-This is a package to deploy the yoloV5 pytorch object-detection model into an Azure FunctionsApp.
+This is a package to deploy the yoloV5 pytorch object-detection model into an Azure FunctionsApp. the model will download itself from the internet.
+You can select the model size in yolo.py. increase size for more accuracy

 The function requires the query param "img" which is a URL to an image to be segmented.
 It will return a list of vehicles identified